 As I read aloud the prompt for this 2nd conversation, I used an orange marker (see image below) to write additional words defining the words “reveal” and “acquire knowledge.”
 (See image below.)
 Again, as the partners discussed the details in the photo (which could be details they noticed in the previous discussion), I coached for elaboration and supporting their partner’s ideas.
 Helpful prompts include “Say more about that” and “What in the picture makes you think so?”

-3) Engage in shared writing of details or notes in response to the prompt.
-See the image below.
-As students shared the details they thought revealed what the astronomers do to learn, I wrote notes on the chart paper under the prompt.
+Engage in shared writing of details or notes in response to the prompt.
+(See the image below.)
+As students shared the details they thought the photograph revealed about what the astronomers do to learn, I wrote notes on the chart paper under the prompt.

-4) Engage in shared and independent writing of a response.
-Provide a main idea statement and elicit a supporting idea from the students.
-(Eventually, you want students to work on identifying a main idea conveyed in the photo–in small groups or on their own.)
+Engage in shared and/or independent writing of a response.
+Provide a main idea statement about the photograph and elicit a supporting idea from the students.
+(Eventually, you want students to work on identifying a main idea conveyed in the photo in small groups or on their own.)
 Then ask them to talk with a partner about a supporting detail they will use in their own sentence.
 Close by asking each student to compose a supporting sentence on sticky note and post at the bottom of the shared writing.
 See below!

 Making a Difference Unit: What does this picture reveal or tell us about the disposition (or attitude) of these volunteers?
 What are they willing to do to make a difference?